Transitioning to Natural Hair: A Step-by-Step Guide

 • Hydration and Moisture: Transitioning hair often requires extra moisture and hydration to maintain its health and prevent dryness and brittleness.
 Deep conditioning treatments, moisturizing products, and the LOC (liquid, oil, cream) method can assist in keeping the hair well-hydrated.

-See also The Top 10 Essential Oils for Healthy Hair Growth
+See also DIY Herbal Rinses for Healthy Hair

 Techniques to overcome transitioning challenges